 After the funeral and the memorial, after delivering twenty boxes of clothes and kitchen wares to the local domestic violence shelter, and before the task of stripping the walls of my mother’s apartment of her coveted ‘art gallery’ of English scenes of memory, one morning I fled the four walls that had cosseted me in high school to seek sanctuary from my grief.

 I fled to a local book store.

-Wandering the aisles of self-help tomes, the titles of which made me cringe, I read the spines of assorted books on how to manage grief.
+Wandering the aisles of self-help tomes, the titles of which made me cringe, I read the spines of various books on how to manage grief.
 Workbooks outlined Kübler-Ross’s stages of grief, posing the question, how do you know if you are progressing?
-Texts outlining how belief in God was the only path to recovering from acute sadness.
+Texts outline how belief in God was the only path to recovering from acute sadness.
 One or two admonishing the reader to dig down and focus on survival alone.

-Needless to say, my place of sanctuary transposed into four walls of dread….until I located one book tucked in the corner of the ‘grief shelf,’ a manuscript that flew in the face of the conventional view of grieving, encapsulated in the mantra of five stages, suggesting that the only option any of us have when a loved one dies is to accept and endure.
-In other words, get over it and mind you do so quickly.
+Needless to say, my place of sanctuary transposed into four walls of dread until I located one book tucked in the corner of the ‘grief shelf,’ a manuscript that flew in the face of the conventional view of grieving, encapsulated in the mantra of five stages, suggesting that the only option any of us have when a loved one dies is to accept and endure.
+In other words, get over it, and mind you do so quickly.

 The book that became my solace and a reminder of not only my inner strength to not only accept and endure but learn how to thrive again is The Other Side of Sadness: What New Science of Bereavement Tells Us About Life After Loss.